The wall between private and shared

 What can and cannot cross from your private room into the shared space, and how that boundary is enforced.

 HeartWeave only works if your private room is genuinely private.
-So it's worth being exact about the boundary between what you keep to yourself and what your relationship shares.
-This is the most important thing to understand about the product, and we'd rather be precise than reassuring.
+Here is the exact boundary between what you keep to yourself and what your relationship shares.

 Nothing you say in your private room is shown to the other members of your space.
 Not the words.
 Not the drafts.
 Not a summary of them.
 Your private conversation stays your private conversation.